Newsletter Term 1

 Kapa Haka / Te Reo

 This year all Year 4 children will participate in Kapa Haka during Team Hui and Kapa Haka on Tuesdays.
 The children will be given the opportunity to learn a variety of waiata this term.
 Later in the year, we will have the opportunity to have some Te Reo lessons with Adrienne Troughton.
 It is likely that this will be in Term 4.

 In our classes, we are encouraging the children to start taking some more responsibility for being sun smart so this term we would like the children to bring their own wide-brimmed or bucket hat to school.
 We do have some school hats that the students can use but would prefer it if more of the children could bring their own so that they can be wearing the hats to and from school as well.

 This year all the Year 4 classes will be using Seesaw as a way to share photos and clips of what the children are doing in class.
 You will receive a QR code that you can use to set this up.

 Please ensure you name all your child’s belongings.
 This can make it much easier to match up lost property with owners at the end of the day and saves you time having to look through the lost property box.

-Please remind children they are welcome to bring items to play with at break times however it is not the school's or teacher's responsibility if they get lost or broken - please talk with your child so they understand this.
+Please remind children they are welcome to bring items to play with at break times however it is not the school's or teacher's responsibility if they are lost or broken - please talk with your child so they understand this.

-Team Akakura Teachers,
+Team Akakura Teachers